 Many manufacturers such as Black Dog, Apollo and a list of Chinese UFO style and panel lamps sold on eBay and on AlibabaExpress.com would be like this.
 These lamps are better than 2 band styles but most lamps in this category will lack the correct color mixing for your cannabis plants.
 These LED panels tend to have a light that spikes in specific wavelengths.

 New Generation LED Grow Lights (light for indoor plants)

 The newest LED grow Lights are generally cob led grow light style which is short for chip on board.
 This simply means that the LEDs use many colored emitters on one chip which takes care of color missing issues.
 The newest LED grow lights also provide the best cost to energy created ration available.
 LED grow lights have become so efficient that many newer grow panels don’t require fans to cool them.

 What Does “Full Spectrum” Mean?
 It Means your vegetable garden just went on steroids!

 Well generally if a manufacturer calls their products full spectrum they usually mean that their product outputs a wide and powerful light across most of the PAR range.
-Full Spectrum led grow lights as a term is only is good as the manufacturer claiming it.
-There is no certification or standard requirements to call your LED grow light full spectrum.
+Full Spectrum led grow lights as a term is only as good as the manufacturer claiming it.
+There are no certification or standard requirements to call your LED grow light full spectrum.

-In reality quality LED grow light manufacturers are moving away from traditional bands and developing the ability to provide the widest possible spectrum.
-Any company that is doing research and development is moving away from pink/purple lighting that we know recognize as LED grow light and replacing their LED chips with white chips.
+In reality, quality LED grow light manufacturers are moving away from traditional bands and developing the ability to provide the widest possible spectrum.
+Any company that is doing research and development is moving away from pink/purple lighting that we now recognize as LED grow light and replacing their LED chips with white chips.